rushil-ambati/track-driver-ai/docs/docs.md

 The program will now load the images as training data the corresponding steering angles into an easy to access, labelled format.

-I may also have to do some manipiulation to the data values depending on the source of the images.
-For instance, left and right cameras as individual datapoints left as corresponding to the same steering angle may not be accurate, so I should offset this to model what the model will see during inference - only the centre camera.
+I may also have to do some manipulation to the data values depending on the source of the images.
+For instance, left and right cameras as individual data points left as corresponding to the same steering angle may not be accurate, so I should offset this to model what the model will see during inference - only the centre camera.

 Here I will also split the data into training and validation subsets for reasons discussed in the [Analysis](#Analysis) stage.